xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 ### Fast Deploy AI Model on AML Model Catalog via Azure GPU VM

-By now, the AML names tested in this repo, their full names on Hugging Face, and the Azure GPU VM SKUs that can be deployed on AML are as follows:
+By now, the AML names tested in this repo, their full names on Hugging Face, and the Azure GPU VM SKUs that can be deployed on AML are as follows.

 | **Model Name on AML**                         | **Model on HF** (tokenizers name)             | **Azure GPU VM SKU Support in AML**              |
 | --------------------------------------------- | --------------------------------------------- | ------------------------------------------------ |